See for yourself how Prophet AI can supercharge your security operations, accelerating alert investigation and response

 It also extends the opportunity for more complex decision making outside of simple conditional statements, while learning from your environment and user feedback as it continues to get better.
 These capabilities of AI have been out of reach for security teams up until now.

 At Prophet Security, we envision a world where security analysts aren’t spending their time writing integrations, building runbooks, or meticulously tuning detections.
-With Prophet AI for Security Operations, we automatically investigate your alerts by leveraging your existing data sources with no integrations or workflow building required.
-Interested in what we’re building?
-Sign up for our early access program.
+With Prophet AI for Security Operations, we automatically investigate your alerts by leveraging your existing data sources with no integrations or workflow-building required.
+Request a demo of Prophet AI to learn how you can triage and investigate security alerts 10 times faster.